On the number of hyperbolic Dehn fillings of a given volume: Background

-Presumably, both the Neumann-Zagier potential function and volume function of any $1$-cusped hyperbolic $3$-manifold are transcendental, but nothing has been known.
+Presumably, the volume function of any 1-cusped hyperbolic 3-manifold is transcendental, but, as far as we are aware, nothing has been known.
 In the following, we show that the Neumann-Zagier function is not linear.
 This observation will play a key role in the proof of the main theorem.

 \begin{lemma} Let $\mathcal{M}$ be a $1$-cusped hyperbolic $3$-manifold with its Neumann-Zagier function

 Then there exists $i$ ($i\geq 2$) such that $c_{2i-1}\neq 0$.
 In other words,

 \end{lemma}